maximilianh/cellBrowser/README.md

 directories, sometimes in a directory called "~/public_html" or on a special server.

-To add more datasets, simply go to the other data directories and run cbBuild again, with the same output directory. cbBuild will then modify the index.html in the output directory to show both datasets (or more).
+To add more datasets, simply go to the other data directories and run cbBuild there, with the same output directory. cbBuild will then modify the index.html in the output directory to show both datasets (or more).
 Note that the directory that you provide via -o or the CBOUT environment variable is the html directory.
-The data for each individual dataset will be copied into subdirectories, one per dataset.
+The data for each individual dataset will be copied into subdirectories under this html directory, one directory per dataset.

 ### Process an expression matrix with ScanPy